An Aggressive Attorney Who Aims For The Best Results

 Can I get convicted without driving my vehicle?

 It is possible to face DWI charges without actually driving your car.
-If you were sitting or sleeping in your car while intoxicated and you had the means to drive your vehicle, you can still receive DWI charges.
+If you were sitting or sleeping in your car while intoxicated and you had the means to drive your vehicle, you can still be charged with DWI.

 Can I get convicted if my BAC is below the legal limit?